 My curiosity has led me to learn about niches that I never knew existed, meet amazing people through questions I asked and answers I sought answered, and opportunities I discovered through the knowledge I gained by connecting the dots.

-With all the world’s information tucked inside of our pockets, with our smartphones connected to the internet, it has never been easier to soak ourselves in knowledge.
+In short, with all the world’s information tucked inside of our pockets, with our smartphones connected to the internet, it has never been easier to soak ourselves in knowledge.

-Never settle, always be curious, and never be judgmental.
+To that end, never settle, always be curious, and never be judgmental.
 Research for yourself, listen to opinions that differ from yours, and let your guard down.
 Then start learning and apply what you have learned.
 It’s the application of knowledge that is power.

 Feel free to contact me for radio, podcast or written interviews.
 I’m always happy to connect with people from all backgrounds.